NickKhalow/REnum/README.md

 - Safe type access with `.IsXXX(out T)` syntax
 - Supports both reference and value types
 - Zero runtime overhead — everything is compile-time generated
+- Generation on flight or pregeneration to exclude source generator dependency

 Inspired by Rust’s `enum`, this library brings similar expressive power to C#.